hadebk/hadebk-task-manger-in-nodejs/README.md

 # task-manger-in-nodejs

-Create RESTFUL API to serve all operation in Task Manger App, and execute all CURD operation on MongoDB.
+RESTFUL API to serve all operation in Task Manger App, and execute all CURD operation on MongoDB.
-This is a back-end task manager application made with JavaScript, Node.js, Express, MongoDB and Mongoose.js.
-It allows you to create an account through the API and manage tasks that you can add, view, edit or delete.
-The main goal was to work with a NoSQL database and build a simple API that could be used for a task manager application.
 Users can create accounts, login, logout, add and delete profile avatars as well as create and manage tasks they create.
-It completes all of the main objectives and I feel confident building and maintaining a NoSQL database now.

 ### Technologies used
 - Node.js and Express.js to setup the server and create API routes.